Aktion T4: Invasion of Poland

 Brandt and Bouhler developed plans to expand the programme of euthanasia to adults.
 In July 1939 they held a meeting attended by Conti and Professor Werner Heyde, head of the SS medical department.
 This meeting agreed to arrange a national register of all institutionalised people with mental illnesses or physical disabilities.
 The first adults with disabilities to be killed en masse by the Nazi regime were Poles.
-After the invasion on 1 September 1939, adults with disabilities were shot by the SS men of Einsatzkommando 16, Selbstschutz and EK-Einmann under the command of SS-Sturmbannführer Rudolf Tröger, with overall command by Reinhard Heydrich, during the genocidal Operation Tannenberg.
+After the invasion on 1 September 1939, adults with disabilities were shot by the SS men of Einsatzkommando 16, Selbstschutz and EK-Einmann under the command of SS-Sturmbannführer Rudolf Tröger, overseen by Reinhard Heydrich, during Operation Tannenberg.

 All hospitals and mental asylums of the Wartheland were emptied.
 The region was incorporated into Germany and earmarked for resettlement by Volksdeutsche following the German conquest of Poland.
-In the Danzig (now Gdańsk) area, some 7,000 Polish patients of various institutions were shot and 10,000 were killed in the Gdynia area.
+In the Danzig (now Gdańsk) area, some 7,000 Polish patients of institutions were shot.
+10,000 were killed in the Gdynia area.
 Similar measures were taken in other areas of Poland destined for incorporation into Germany.

-The first experiments with the gassing of patients were conducted in October 1939 at Fort VII in Posen (occupied Poznań), where hundreds of prisoners were killed by means of carbon monoxide poisoning, in an improvised gas chamber developed by Albert Widmann, chief chemist of the German Criminal Police (Kripo).
+In October 1939, the first experiments with the gassing of patients were conducted at Fort VII in Posen (occupied Poznań), where hundreds of prisoners were killed by means of carbon monoxide poisoning, in an improvised gas chamber developed by Albert Widmann, chief chemist of the German Criminal Police (Kripo).
 In December 1939, Reichsführer-SS Heinrich Himmler witnessed one of these gassings, ensuring that this invention would later be put to much wider uses.